Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 - Xcode 11+
 - Swift 5+

-## Import the RADAttribution SDK into your iOS workspace
+## Import the RakutenAdvertisingAttribution SDK into your iOS workspace

-Use [CocoaPods](https://cocoapods.org) to install RADAttribution private pod.
+Use [CocoaPods](https://cocoapods.org) to install RakutenAdvertisingAttribution private pod.
 If you dont have Cocoapods installed follow this [guide](https://guides.cocoapods.org/using/getting-started) for intallations.
 If you have Cocopods already installed add the following lines in your Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'